asreview/asreview/docs/source/quicktour.rst

 you need to provide, but preferably provide 1-5 prior inclusions.

 Enter your search terms (for
-example "bat") and confirm by clicking the magnifying glass icon.
+example "social") and confirm by clicking the magnifying glass icon.

 .. figure:: ../images/3_include_publications.png
    :alt:

+|
+|

 From the obtained search result, select the publication(s) you had in mind by clicking the heart icon.
 Click return to go back to the search